rosette-api/java/csharp/README.txt

-This is the CSharp binding for Basis Technology's Rosette API.
+This is the .NET (C#) binding for Basis Technology's Rosette API.